fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/WorkingWithUserInterfaceOptions.md

 * black on white (class name `fl-theme-uio-bw`), and
 * light grey on dark grey (class name `fl-theme-uio-lgdg`)

-If you need to define a style for a contrast theme, you'll most likely need to define if for all the themes.
+If you need to define a style for a contrast theme, you'll most likely need to define styles all the themes.
 The styles will likely look very similar to each other, with differences only related to the colours:

 ```css
 /* contrast background icon for button. these images have a transparent background */